sithart/short_notes_on_machine_learning/content/machine_learning_engineering/installing_kubeflow_on_ubuntu.md

 In 2017, I built this [deep learning machine](https://pcpartpicker.com/user/chrisalbon/saved/yzLJVn) as a solution to my growing AWS bill.
 In 2020, I struggled to get this machine to run Kubeflow locally.
 Here are the instructions that worked for me.

+Some of these instructions are based on this [Ubuntu.com tutorial](https://ubuntu.com/tutorials/deploy-kubeflow-ubuntu-windows-mac#3-install-microk8s).

 ## Turn On Virtualization On AMD Chipset

 In BIOS, go to: